 Google Earth can allow you to look at the multiple places of a fishery and determine the best path to take and the ideal time to go in order to have a safe and productive day on the water.

 Maps and Earth

 Google earth and google maps can both be used for most of the same things.
 Google Earth offers a complete 3D satellite view making it great for scanning the details of waterways.
-Maps has more labels and details for the nearby places, making it better for regular navigation.
+Maps have more labels and details for nearby places, making them better for regular navigation.